 All Internet data that is composed, transmitted, or received via our computer communications systems is considered to be part of the official records of the School District of Philadelphia and, as such, is subject to disclosure to the parent, parents, administration or other third parties.
-Consequently, Central HS expects both students and parents to abide by the school's Internet usage policy:
+Consequently, KHS expects both students and parents to abide by the school's Internet usage policy:

 Data that is composed, transmitted, accessed, or received via the Internet must not contain content that could be considered discriminatory, offensive, obscene, threatening, harassing, intimidating, or disruptive to any other person.
 Examples of unacceptable content may include, but are not limited to, sexual comments or images, racial slurs, gender-specific comments, or any other comments or images that could reasonably offend someone on the basis of race, age, sex, religious or political beliefs, national origin, disability, sexual orientation, or any other characteristic protected by law.

 Abuse of Internet platforms and tools in violation of school policies will result in disciplinary action.
-Below are examples of poor behaviors that are prohibited, but are not limited to this list.
+The following are examples of poor behaviors that are prohibited.
+This list is contains exemplars, but is not exhaustive and therefore prohibited behaviors are not limited to those listed here.